-- A typewritten explanation of extenuating circumstances associated with Failure Status.
+- 1. A typewritten explanation of extenuating circumstances associated with Failure Status.
 Indicate how these circumstances have changed so that you can comply with regulations in the future.
 Attach supporting documents to support the extenuating circumstances mentioned in the letter. - 2.
-Include a "student plan of action" for academic improvement.
-This requires that you meet with an Academic Advisor or access MyCalhoun and get an Academic Evaluation Report. - Attach at least one letter of support from someone that can substantiate the extenuating circumstances.
+Include a MAPS plan for academic improvement from the Advising Center.
+This requires that you meet with an Academic Advisor to have this plan of action created. - 3.
+Attach at least one letter of support from someone that can substantiate the extenuating circumstances.
 This individual should not be a family member.
 Examples would include a medical doctor, clergy, professional, etc. - 4.
-Attach the SAP Appeal form and the SAP Evaluation Form. - 5.
+Attached the SAP Appeal form and the MAPS. - 5.
 The appeals forms must be provided to the Office of the Student Financial Services within the prescribed dates as noted on the SAP Appeal Form.
 Failure to provide these within the prescribed dates will result in a delayed determination. - 6.
 An objective committee, composed of selected individuals outside the Office of Student Financial Services, determines whether the appeal is approved.
-The decision of the Appeals Committee is final and cannot be appealed further. - 7.
-Appeal Denials or Non-appeals If you are denied an appeal or you decide not to appeal, you must complete the necessary hours and earn the appropriate grades.
+The decision of the Appeals Committee is final and cannot be appealed further. - Appeal Denials or Non-appeals If you are denied an appeal or you decide not to appeal, you must complete the necessary hours and earn the appropriate grades.
 Once you have reached the prescribed standards you become eligible to receive financial aid.